SS Mongolia (1922): Rimutaka, 1938–1950

 In 1938, the P&O transferred the ship under long-term charter to their subsidiary, the New Zealand Shipping Company, who renamed her SS Rimutaka, the third ship of that name, registered at Plymouth.
 She was reconfigured at this time to carry 840 tourist class passengers; before entering service, she was in collision with Corfleet off the Nore.
 After repairs, she departed for New Zealand for the first time on 12 December 1938.
 The Rimutaka worked a route from London, through Panama, to Auckland, New Zealand and terminating at Wellington, New Zealand.

 She suffered a fire in her No. 3 hold on 9 March 1939.
 In September of that year, she was requisitioned for conversion to an armed merchant cruiser due to the outbreak of World War II, but was released from that service before any conversion occurred.
-Instead, the Rimutaka was requisitioned for the Liner Division between 12 May 1940 and 14 June 1946, but remained in UK—New Zealand service for most of the war.
+Instead, the Rimutaka was requisitioned for the Liner Division between 12 May 1940 and 14 June 1946, but remained in the UK—New Zealand service for most of the war.

 After hostilities ceased, she continued in NZSC service on the same route; her last voyage with the company was in 1950, departing Wellington for London in January, 1950.
 She was returned to parent P&O for sale.

-Europa, 1950–51
+Europa, 1950–1951

 On 3 March 1950 the ship was transferred from P&O to the Home Lines-affiliated Compania de Navegacion Incres SA (Incres Shipping Company) of Panama for £95,000.
 She was renamed SS Europa, converted to take 614 tourist class passengers, was stripped of her refrigerated cargo space, and placed into service transporting stateless immigrants from Europe to the United States and Canada.
 She was Italian-crewed, and first sailed from Genoa; later crossings began from Antwerp and later Le Havre.
 A stop en route was made at Plymouth to collect British immigrants.
 The destinations were Halifax, Nova Scotia and New York City.
 The Europa continued in this service until the end of September, 1951.

-Nassau, 1951–61
+Nassau, 1951–1961

 After this, the ship was renovated in Genoa to become the Incres Nassau Line's SS Nassau, a cruise ship sailing from New York City to Nassau in the Bahamas.
 Her cargo holds were removed and swimming pools and other amenities were fitted, suiting her to her new role.
 This was the first time a ship was employed year-round as a cruise ship.
 In 1954 her registry was transferred to Liberia.